 With the lowest cost of doing business, companies operating in Iowa benefit from a business-friendly state government, a skilled and productive labor pool, a centralized geographical location, access to raw materials, and innovation and technology transfer between world-renowned research universities and colleges.
 Check out the many business advantages Iowa companies enjoy.

-Sitting in the center of an eight-state market of nearly one million businesses and thirty-five million people, Iowa's Midwest location offers a distinct advantage to businesses with both domestic and international markets and suppliers.
+Sitting in the center of a seven-state market of nearly one million businesses and thirty-six million people, Iowa's Midwest location offers a distinct advantage to businesses with both domestic and international markets and suppliers.

 We can tell you all about Iowa’s advantages, but you know what is important for your project.
 Utilize the 50 State Comparison tool to determine how Iowa stacks up against other states in the categories that are important to you.